geofront-auth/geofront/docs/docker.rst

    TEAM='geofront.backends.github:GitHubOrganization(client_id="...", client_secret="...", org_login="your_org_name")'

-As you can guess, it has its own language and the language contains some Python syntax.
-This language consists of two part: a module path and an expression.
-In the above, ``geofront.backends.github`` followed by a colon is a module path.
+As you can guess, it has its own mini-language and the language contains some Python syntax.
+This language consists of two part: a module path and an expression separated by a colon.
+In the above, ``geofront.backends.github`` is a module path.
 It's also called as "import path" in Python.

 The above environment variable is equivalent to the following configuration::